hazem3443/Basics-Wrapup/FreeRTOS/README.md

     - **mutex structure**
       - this structure contains the waiting list and the mutex value which will be the flag going to be taken and release
       - **wait flag**
-        - this value represents waiting state while this flag is been taken so if another thread want to lock this mutex while it is been alreadt locked then this thread will be removed from ready list and will be added to waiting list in order of **item value**
+        - this value represents waiting state while this flag is been taken so if another thread want to lock this mutex while it is been alreadt locked then this thread will be removed from ready list and will be added to waiting list in order of **item value** ascendingly
     - **function operation**
       - this function going to enter in a while loop and only will get out of it only when lockeing the mutex or found it is already locked
         - if it succedded locking the mutex means perform **__LDREXW** and **__STREXW** successfully and **mutexValue = 0** it will return with **return status 1**
         - if it found that this mutex already locked then it will move this thread from ready list to waiting list localized in mutex structure (meaning waiting list is local to mutex scope :D ) and will return with **return status 2** meaning that it will try locking the mutex again after context switching this happen by moving **PC** of this thread to **PC-2** which means calling svc instruction with mutex lock command performing locking operations again
   - then we have **RTOS_mutexRelease** function which takes in the mutex structure
     - **function operation**
-      - this function only releases the **mutexValue =1** and move the next thread in waiting list or the highest itemValue inside the waiting list (ordered descending from lets say 10 to 0 also on each insert it inserts it in order keeping its item value order) ,it moves the highest item in waiting list to the ready list in order to be executed whcih its' PC points at svc instruction and will try locking the mutex again meaning that all threads in the waiting list will do the same operation
+      - this function only releases the **mutexValue =1** and move the next thread in waiting list or the lowest itemValue inside the waiting list (ordered ascending from lets say 0 to 10 also on each insert it inserts it in order keeping its item value order) ,it moves the lowest itemValue in waiting list to the ready list in order to be executed which its' PC points at svc instruction and will try locking the mutex again meaning that all threads in the waiting list will do the same operation

   - **notice that we can't nest mutexes blocks between lock and release avoid moving the same thread item into two waiting list of second mutex** and retrieving it back into the ready list within the same block which will casue the second mutex lock to remove the thread item from the first mutex waiting list to the second mutex waiting list causing a the control of this thread moving to second mutex and first mutex will be empty or a dummy mutex and its release will retrieve none from the waiting list means it has no purpose